Acne fighting ingredients

 Azelaic Acid deeply penetrating anti-inflammatory and comedolytic properties.
 It is considered to be similar to Hydroxy Acids: helping to regulate cell turnover, whilst assisting with the reduction of comedones and congestion.
 Azelaic Acid helps clear blemishes, while reducing redness, chronic inflammation and uneven pigmentation.

-A great resurfacing product by Jan Marini is the Bioclear product, which contains 3 acids – Salicylic, Glycolic and Azelaic acids.
+A great resurfacing product is Jan Marini's Bioclear Lotion which contains 3 acids – Salicylic, Glycolic and Azelaic acids.

 As an acne treatment, Retinol works by stimulating the growth and functioning of new skin cells while accelerating the process through which abnormal cells are shed from the skin surface.
 The theory behind retinol acne products is that they will reduce acne in the skin by speeding up the exfoliation process so that pimples are less likely to form.
 Retinol is a potent tool in treating acne but may cause some irritation and sun sensitivity.
 Therefore, it is important to apply it at night and increase usage slowly.
 Always follow the instructions and apply a high factor sunscreen daily.
 Do not use if pregnant.

 Niacinamide known as vitamin B3; exhibits anti-inflammatory action, whilst reducing redness and irritation.Studies show it to be as effective as topical 1% clindamycin and its main advantage there is no risk of the development of bacterial resistance.
 In addition, it improves post-inflammatory hyperpigmentation, a common feature of acne vulgaris.
 This is available in Medik8 Blemish SOS & Papulex range of products.

 - 1. CLEANSE – AM/PM

 - Try a salicylic or a glycolic wash/cleanser, or if you have dry, sensitive skin, go for a lactic acid instead.